-Term or abbreviation Description
+Term or Abbreviation Description

 Artwork Any form of static or virtual (video) display

-used to communicate with users
+used to communicate with users.

-ATM Automated teller machine
+ATM Automated Teller Machine.

-EFT Electronic funds transfer
+EFT Electronic Funds Transfer.

 Firmware Program code contained on embedded

-hardware components within the gaming
+hardware components within the gaming terminal.

-terminal
+Term or Abbreviation Description

 Hardware Physical componentry associated with the

-gaming terminal
+gaming terminal.

-Term or abbreviation Description

 Host Central computer system responsible for

 the recording and maintenance of user

 accounts.

+NAATI National Accreditation Authority for

+Translators and Interpreters.

-PCB Printed circuit board
+PCB Printed Circuit Board

-Regulated network The network connection between the
+Regulated Network The network connection between the

 gaming terminal and a host

 Software A program associated with the operation of

 the gaming terminal.